reubenharry/rhine-bayes-examples/README.md

 ```

 The `prior` describes the system's prior knowledge of how the green particle moves.
+Note that `prior` is a *time-varying* distribution, i.e. a stochastic process.
+This is reflected in the type of `prior`.
+Next, the generative model:

 ```haskell
 generativeModel :: ConditionalStochasticProcess Position Observation